-To a large extent this sanitized view of social movements in IR traces back, on the one side, to liberal conceptions where both democratic politics and political peace rest on patterns of civility and habits of association that antecede the state, and on the other, to Gramscian views of civil society as an oppositional force resisting cultural institutions of state power.
-Thus, in Tocquevillian and Putnamian approaches, it is the pre-political nature of civil society that contributes to infuse the demos into the political body, a view that libertarians and anarchists take to the extreme in their utopia of free (and peaceful) civil communities (Chambers and Kopstein 2001; Rucht 2011).
-In light of grassroots anti-communist movements in Eastern Europe, such Solidarity in Poland or Charter 77 in Czechoslovakia, and human rights and pro-democracy movements contesting right-wing dictatorships in Latin America, this pre-political conception mutated later into one where popular forces were the basic democratic institution confronting state authoritarianism (Foley and Edwards 1998).
-This second view approximated to the Gramscian view where the more organized sectors of civil society functioned as instruments of ideological domination and state power, meaning that any civil counter-hegemonic resistance would have to come from actors operating on the margins of the political system—a view more inclusive to anti-imperial, radical, and anti-globalization movements with alternative conceptions of democracy or the economy, as those often found in the global South (Katz 2006).
+To a large extent this sanitized view of social movements in IR traces back, on the one hand, to liberal conceptions in which both democratic politics and political peace rest on patterns of civility and habits of association that antecede the state, and on the other hand, to Gramscian views of civil society as an oppositional force resisting cultural institutions of state power.
+Thus, in Tocquevillian and Putnamian approaches, it is the prepolitical nature of civil society that contributes to infuse the demos into the political body, a view that libertarians and anarchists take to the extreme in their utopia of free (and peaceful) civil communities (Chambers and Kopstein 2001; Rucht 2011).
+In light of grassroots anticommunist movements in Eastern Europe, such Solidarity in Poland and Charter 77 in Czechoslovakia, and human rights and pro-democracy movements contesting right-wing dictatorships in Latin America, this prepolitical conception mutated later into one in which popular forces were the basic democratic institution confronting state authoritarianism (Foley and Edwards 1998).
+This second view approximated to the Gramscian view that the more organized sectors of civil society functioned as instruments of ideological domination and state power, meaning that any civil counterhegemonic resistance would have to come from actors operating on the margins of the political system—a view more inclusive of anti-imperial, radical, and antiglobalization movements with alternative conceptions of democracy or the economy, such as those often found in the Global South (Katz 2006).

-This allowed to distinguish social movements in postindustrial societies, where with few exceptions (such as the Italian Brigatte Rose, the German Rote Armee Fraktion, and other separatist and nationalist organizations like the Basque ETA), by the eighties the principal social movements were reformist—advocates of “nonviolent methods and social relations, adopting nonviolent action as a tactical choice and non-violence as a framing element, and cultivating a social critique of violence, from domestic violence to militarization and war” (Schock 2015, 6)—from movements in other parts of the world that still accepted the use of violence to pursue revolutionary ambitions.
+This sanitized view enabled distinguishing social movements in postindustrial societies—where with few exceptions (e.g., the Italian Brigatte Rose, the German Rote Armee Fraktion, and other separatist and nationalist organizations like the Basque ETA) by the 1980s the principal social movements were reformist, advocates of “nonviolent methods and social relations, adopting nonviolent action as a tactical choice and non-violence as a framing element, and cultivating a social critique of violence, from domestic violence to militarization and war” (Schock 2015, 6)—from movements in other parts of the world that still accepted the use of violence to pursue revolutionary ambitions.
 Schock (2015, 10–12) indicates that this divide resulted in two scholarly traditions studying social movements and political change.
-The first, concerned with nonviolent action, adopted a more agent-centric, normative, and policy orientation, where violence is considered as lacking both legitimacy and effectiveness to achieve political change.
-Thus, for Gene Sharp (2005, 16), nonviolent struggles were behind many of the major political transformations of the 19th and 20th centuries:
+The first, concerned with nonviolent action, adopted a more agent-centric, normative, and policy orientation, in which violence is considered as lacking both legitimacy and effectiveness to achieve political change.
+Thus, for Sharp (2005, 16), nonviolent struggles were behind many of the major political transformations of the nineteenth and twentieth centuries:

-‘Higher wages and improved conditions were won.
+Higher wages and improved conditions were won.
 Oppressive traditions and practices were abolished.
 Both men and women won the right to vote in several countries in party by using this technique.
 Government policies were changed, laws repealed, new legislation enacted, and governmental reforms instituted.
 Invaders were frustrated and armies defeated.
-An empire was paralyzed, coups d’états thwarted, and dictatorships disintegrated’
+An empire was paralyzed, coups d’états thwarted, and dictatorships disintegrated.

-Similarly, Lawrence and Chenoweth (2010, 7) observe that “between 1900 and 2005, nonviolent resistance campaigns were nearly twice as likely to achieve full or partial success as their violent counterparts” even in struggles commonly linked with violence, such as anti-regime, anti-occupation, and self-determination campaigns, as nonviolent tactics were better at obtaining internal and external support, and facilitated bargaining with authorities.
+Similarly, Lawrence and Chenoweth (2010, 7) observe that “between 1900 and 2005, nonviolent resistance campaigns were nearly twice as likely to achieve full or partial success as their violent counterparts” even in struggles commonly linked with violence, such as anti-regime, anti-occupation, and self-determination campaigns, as nonviolent tactics were better at obtaining internal and external support and facilitated bargaining with authorities.